Aerial Photography Collection Details

 Brubaker Aerial Surveys/Delano Aerial Surveys/Northern Light Studio

-WAC, Inc. and it's predecessor Western Aerial Contractors, Inc. began flying aerial photography out of Eugene, Oregon in the 1950s.
-When WAC, Inc. closed it's warehouse in 2016, the University of Oregon Libraries acquired the existing prints and film for WAC's Oregon and Washington flights.
-Univerisity of California, Santa Barbara's Map and Imagery Laboratory acquired the California portion of the collection.
-WAC, Inc. flew extensive flights "on spec" in the 1980s and 1990s.
+WAC Corp. and it's predecessor Western Aerial Contractors began flying aerial photography out of Eugene, Oregon in the 1950s.
+When WAC Corp. closed it's warehouse in 2016, the University of Oregon Libraries acquired the existing prints and film for WAC's Oregon and Washington flights.
+University of California, Santa Barbara's Map and Imagery Laboratory acquired the California portion of the collection.
+WAC Corp. flew extensive flights "on spec" in the 1980s and 1990s.
 These flights are better resolution than the high altitude and NAPP flights the US government was flying at the time.
-Because the were flown "on spec" they had been available only by direct purchase from WAC, Inc.
+Because the were flown "on spec" they had been available only by direct purchase from WAC Corp.

 1996 Willamette River Flood

-WAC, Inc. flew first-day and successive coverage of the 1996 Wilamette River flood and the UO Libraries are the unique holder of these prints and the original film.
-In addtion, we own many prints of the flood from flights that were flown by the U.S. Army Corps of Engineers.
-Between these two collections we have good documentation of the extenent and duration of flooding during this major event.
+WAC Corp. flew first-day and successive coverage of the 1996 Wilamette River flood and the UO Libraries are the unique holder of these prints and the original film.
+In addition, we own many prints of the flood from flights that were flown by the U.S. Army Corps of Engineers.
+Between these two collections we have good documentation of the extent and duration of flooding during this major event.

 Examples of Using Historic Aerial Photographs